aphillipps/EVPN-IRB-TOI/Lab Access/README.md

 ![Setup Completed (l3evpn)](step5.jpg)

-From now on you can either:
+From now on you can either

 - Type 98 and SSH via the jump host to the devices that you want to configure
 - Access the device via the GUI by hovering over the diagram and clicking on the devices